NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 ```

 This looks a bit more complicated than the single rule we had in the Snakemake
-tutorial for the same workflow, but there are reasons for that that we'll
+tutorial for the same workflow, but there are reasons for that as we'll see in a
-explain in a moment.
+moment.
 Here we have three separate parts.
-The first part enables
+The first part enables the DSL2
-the DSL2 (*Domain Specific Language 2*) functionality, and is required to use
+(*Domain Specific Language 2*) functionality, and is required to use some of the
-some of the newer and more powerful features of Nextflow.
-The next part is the
+newer and more powerful features of Nextflow.
+The next part is the workflow
-workflow definition, while the last is a *process*, equivalent to Snakemake's
+definition, while the last is a *process*, equivalent to Snakemake's rules.
-rules.
 Let's go through the last two in more detail!

 > **Nextflow comments** <br>
 > Double-slashes (`//`) are used for comments in Nextflow.